ckir/ts_template/README.md

 # NodeJS Starter Project

+To create a starter

-Fork this repo to create a starter
+Clone this repo and then delete the .git to create a fork or download the zip

 <!-- Before copying this remember: